vivek-mishra04/test/README.md

 # test
-social network
+College Social Network

-This a social networking website for a college with features like quiz,profiles,attendance register,notices,forums and book recommender system
+This a social networking website for a college with features like quiz,profiles,attendance register,notices,forums and book recommender system made using collaberative filtering

-This project is created using PHP/MYSQL
+This project is created using PHP/MYSQL,HTML5,CSS,JS,JQuery and tested on WAMP server

 To use this project
 1.Setup the database: